Embrace the silence: Suns push for another win without Paul - WHIZ News

 Phoenix still found a way to persevere in Game 1 of the Western Conference finals without the veteran, talkative presence of 11-time All-Star Chris Paul, beating the Los Angeles Clippers 120-114 on Sunday.

 But there’s no question that Paul’s continued absence is less than ideal as the Suns try to make the NBA Finals for the first time since 1993.
-The 36-year-old has been in the league’s COVID-19 health and safety protocols since Wednesday and there is not much clue about when he’ll be able to return.
+The 36-year-old has been in the league’s COVID-19 health and safety protocols since Wednesday and will miss Game 2 on Tuesday night.

 “Man, it’s crazy,” Payne said after Sunday’s game. “(Paul) talks on the court, off the court, in the timeout, in the huddle, no-huddle, screaming, running down the court.
 It’s just something.
 And to not have that voice, it was kind of weird.”